We Remember

 Beulah was born near the little village of Salisbury, New Brunswick, to Lena and Harvey Estabrooks and was the youngest of five older sisters and one older brother.
 After teaching several years, she married Nelson Palmer Eagles, also from the Salisbury area, and together they journeyed cross-country to British Columbia, where they built a full, loving life together for fifty-five years.

 Nelson passed in 2007, but Beulah is survived by her four children: the youngest child, Roger Andrew (his wife Lisa, and children Brayden and Ashton and Ashton’s husband, Emre); Beulah’s oldest son, David Brent Nelson (his wife Carolyn, daughter Sarah Letourneau and husband Tyler Letourneau and great-grand-daughters, Amaya and Dylan); Beulah’s daughter Debi Harvey (her husband Mark Harvey and sons, Jordan and Nathan and his wife, Hannah.
-Beulah is also survived by her daughter Karen and her family: husband James, son Jonathan and son-in-law, Joey; and daughter Krista Carter, son-in-law Nathan Carter and great-granddaughters, Evelyn and Melissa.
+Beulah is also survived by her daughter Karen and her family: husband James, son Jonathan and son-in-law, Joey; and daughter Krista Carter, son-in-law Nathan Carter and great-granddaughters, Evelyn, Melissa, Amaya, and Dylan.

 In reflecting back on her life and her legacy over the years, it is good to remember Beulah Mae (as she liked to be called in her last years) as one who poured well into the lives of children and their families.
 A teacher from the age of eighteen, she taught in a one-room school house, taught grade three and kindergarten, was the beloved teacher of her own Fairyland Nursery School in Surrey, B.C., and she led a dynamic early childhood Sunday School in Delta, B.C..
 In their later years, she and her husband, Nels, established a Keenager Seniors’ Ministry at their church.